Paul Hinman: Wildrose Alliance

 Under Hinman's leadership, the Alberta Alliance and the Wildrose Party of Alberta merged to unite the right wing of the political spectrum in Alberta at a convention held on January 19, 2008, in Calgary.

-In the 2008 provincial election, Hinman lost to his Progressive Conservative opponent, Broyce Jacobs by 39 votes.
-The party gained more popular vote in the riding.
-The party also gained popular vote in most of the other ridings where it ran candidates, but did not secure any seats.
+In the 2008 provincial election, Hinman lost to Jacobs by 39 votes after three recounts.
+However, the party increased its vote in the riding.
+The party also gained popular vote in most of the other ridings where it ran candidates, but did not win any seats.

-Hinman received accolades during the campaign for his performance in the televised leaders debate.

 A year later, Hinman stepped down as leader of the Wildrose Alliance Party, triggering a leadership convention in October 2009 in Edmonton.
 Hinman remained interim leader of the Alliance until the election of Danielle Smith as party leader on October 17.

 Calgary-Glenmore by-election

-On May 15, 2009 Calgary-Glenmore MLA Ron Stevens announced his resignation to accept a position as a judge.
-Hinman ran in the ensuing by-election Hinman was selected as the Wildrose Alliance candidate at a nomination meeting and won the by-election with 37% of the vote.
+On May 15, 2009, Calgary-Glenmore MLA Ron Stevens announced his resignation to accept a position as a judge.
+Hinman ran in the ensuing by-election Hinman was selected as the Wildrose Alliance candidate and won the by-election with 37% of the vote.